vivek369-ui/Selenium/README.md

 		     - The file helps organize test cases in a structured manner, making it easier to understand the code.
 		     - Users can define which test classes and methods to run, test parameters, and test groups
 		     - The file makes it easy to create multiple test cases simultaneously, using TestNG Annotations
+                     - the thread count allows for parallel execution of test methods or classes, not necessarily limiting one thread per class.
+If you have more methods or classes than

+    thread-count="5" - parallel="methods": If you have multiple test methods in one or more classes, TestNG will execute up to 5 methods concurrently.
+If a single class has multiple methods, they can all potentially be run in parallel, using the available threads. parallel="classes": If you set this, TestNG will run up to 5 classes concurrently, meaning that each class can get one thread, but if you have more than 5 classes, only 5 will run at the same time.
+                     - the thread count, the remaining ones will wait until a thread becomes available.
+                     - If you want to ensure a single thread per class, you'd typically set thread-count equal to the number of classes you have in your test suite.

 		     - 2 way to genrate xml file(suite) :
 		         1 manually 2 automatically genrated xml

 		         2 automatically genrated : (using Convert to testNG) testng.xml
 			           <suite name="Suite">

 			                  ----> its optional mostly used when do parallel testing
 				   <test thread-count="5" name="Test">
 				    <classes>